eduardsdv/formula/README.md

 The formula language supports a number of built-in mathematical and comparison operators and user defined variables, functions and references to other formulas.

-* The formulas should be started with `=` character.
+* A formula should be started with `=` character.
 Although it is optional.

 * Mathematical operators: `+`, `-`, `*`, `/`, `^`

 * Comparison operators: `<`, `<=`, `=`, `>=`, `>` and `<>`

-* The variables are strings which consist letter and number characters and must begin with a letter.
+* A variable is a string which consist letter and number characters and must begin with a letter.

-* The functions are string (name of the function) with subsequent `(` and `)` characters.
-The functions may have parametrs.
+* A function is a string (name of the function) with subsequent `(` and `)` characters.
+The function may have parametrs.
 They must be placed between `(` and `)`.
 The multiple parameters must be delimited by the `;` character.

-* The formula references begin with `=` character folowing by a string (name of the formula).
+* A formula reference begins with `=` character folowing by a string (name of the formula).

 # License
 Apache License Version 2.0 (see https://raw.githubusercontent.com/eduardsdv/formula/master/LICENSE file for the full text)